SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 Scrum does not contain any particular effort estimation scheme.
 Scrum does not force (or prohibit) the use of story points.
 The Scrum Guide barely mentions estimation at all.

+Ron Jeffries, co-inventor of story points and "velocity," had [this](https://twitter.com/RonJeffries/status/493915127293296640) to say:

+> beware of using story points. they turn out to have been a bloody mistake.

 Yes, there's a strong case for relative exponential estimates over absolute estimates.
 Do you really need a vast array of [Fibonacci numbers](/cult-of-fibonacci)?
 You're doing this because someone told you Fibonacci numbers have magical powers?

 People who know binary find [T-shirt sizes with simple powers of two](https://scrumtrainingseries.com/BacklogRefinementMeeting/) to be sufficient.
 And if you're using more than a few choices, you're probably just creating the pretense of precision.